apify/apify-docs/content/academy/dynamic_pages_and_spas/js_in_html.md

 ---
-title: JSON data within HTML
+title: JavaScript objects within HTML
 description: Learn about "hidden" data found within the JavaScript of certain pages, which can increase the scraper reliability and improve your development experience.
 menuWeight: 1
 paths: